animuslabs/boid-worker/README.md

 cp ./example.historyDeltasAPI.ecosystem.config.json ./historyDeltasAPI.ecosystem.config.json
 pm2 start ./historyDeltasAPI.ecosystem.config.json
 ```
-you can edit the port that this API uses in .env file
+you can edit the port that this API uses in .env.json file
-default settings: TRPC_API_PORT=3001

 ## Relayer
 Make sure to have relayer port setup in .env.json and firewall configured properly to allow connections from outside, including your dns / domain.
 Your configured worker account will need to have staked CPU/NET to handle relayed transactions.